segmentio/analytics-react-native/README.md

 We **highly recommend** using Cocoapods.

 However, if you cannot use Cocoapods, you can manually install our dynamic framework allowing you to send data to Segment and on to enabled cloud-mode destinations.
-We do not support sending data to bundled, device-mode integrations outside of Cocoapods.
+We do not support sending data to bundled, device-mode destinations outside of Cocoapods.

 Here are the steps for installing manually: